Model locks in Bears vs. Ravens picks, score prediction for NFL Week 8

 The Baltimore Ravens (1-5) will not have Lamar Jackson back under center when they host the Chicago Bears (4-2) in NFL Week 8 on Paramount+.
 Jackson has missed the past two games after he sustained a hamstring injury in Week 4, and the Ravens are coming out of their bye week looking to end a four-game skid.
 They host a Bears team that has won four straight, topping the New Orleans Saints 26-14 their last time out.

 Kickoff from M&T Bank Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-Baltimore is a 3.5-point favorite in the latest Bears vs. ravens odds from SportsLine consensus, while the over/under for total points scored is 47.5.
+Baltimore is a 2.5-point favorite in the latest Bears vs. ravens odds from SportsLine consensus, while the over/under for total points scored is 45, down 4.5 from the opening line.
 Before making any Ravens vs. Bears picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Bears vs. Ravens at DraftKings Sportsbook, where new users get $300 in bonus bets if your initial $5 bet wins and three months of NBA League Pass free: